-Fixing the deductions in the manner stated permits the preparation of withholding tables which prescribe the maximum amount of earnings which may be withheld from a given amount of gross earnings.
-An employer would not have to make computations but would merely have to refer to such tables to determine the amount he is required to withhold under an earnings withholding order.
-For the employer's further convenience, the Commission recommends that the Judicial Council required to prepare withholding tables for weekly, monthly, and other common pay periods.
-A creditor serving an earnings withholding order should be required to accompany the order with a copy of these tables.31

-Table 1 (page 10) indicates the approximate amount that would be withheld under the Commission's proposed Employees' Earnings Protection Law as compared to the approximate amounts that would be withheld under existing California law (and the federal Consumer Credit Protection Act (CCPA)).
+Fixing the deductions in the manner stated permits the preparation of withholding tables prescribing maximum amount of earnings that may be withheld from a given amount of gross earnings.
+An employer would not need. to make computations but would merely refer to the tables to determine the amount he is required to withhold under an earnings withholding order.
+For further assistance to the employer, the Judicial Council should be required to prepare withholding tables for weekly, monthly, and other common pay periods.
+A creditor serving an earnings withholding order should be required to accompany the order with a copy of these tables.31 indicates the approximate amount that Table 1 would be withheld under the as compared to the statute: approximate amounts that would be withheld under existing California law (and the federal Consumer Credit Protection Act (CCPA)).

-^{30.} In order that the employer not be required to withhold less than \$10, the 25-percent rule should be qualified as follows: Where the nonexempt earnings for any workweek are less than \$20, nothing should be withheld; if the nonexempt earnings for the workweek are \$20 or more, \$10 plus 25 percent of the nonexempt earnings in excess of \$20 should be withheld.
+^{30.} In order that the employer will not be required to withhold less than \$10, the 25-percent rule should be qualified as follows: Where the nonexempt earnings for any workweek are less than \$20, nothing should be withheld; if the nonexempt earnings for the workweek are \$20 or more, \$10 plus 25 percent of the nonexempt earnings in excess of \$20 should be withheld.